smartcontractkit/crec-sdk/services/dta/README.md

 ## What you get

-- A single Decode function that base64-decodes and unmarshals CREc events into VerifiableEvent and a typed ConcreteEvent
+- A single Decode function that base64-decodes and unmarshals CREC events into VerifiableEvent and a typed ConcreteEvent
 - A set of Prepare\*Operation builders that return a transact/types.Operation containing one or more transactions ready to be signed/sent by your transaction client

 ## Decoding

-CREc emits verifiable events as base64-encoded JSON.
+CREC emits verifiable events as base64-encoded JSON.
 Use Decode to obtain a VerifiableEvent with a populated ConcreteEvent.

 Key types (simplified):